thoughtram/blog/_posts/2015-01-23-exploring-angular-1.3-ngMessages.md

     url: "http://blog.thoughtram.io/angularjs/2015/01/14/exploring-angular-1.3-speed-up-with-applyAsync.html"
 date:       2015-01-23
 update_date: 2015-08-13
-summary:    "Our blog series on Angular 1.3 already covers tons of information about the latest bigger release of the framework.
-Some of the articles cover form related improvements in features like the newly introduced validators pipeline.
-However, there's another bigger feature that the 1.3 release brings to the table, which is the ngMessages module.
-In this article we're going to discuss what it does and how it improves the way we handle validation messages when dealing with forms."
+summary:    "In this article we're going to how the ngMessages module  improves the way we handle validation messages when dealing with forms in Angular apps."

 isExploringAngular13Article: true